Author Archives: Chris S

 My unconventional rackless placement of a Kreiga low and forward on the LHS pillion footrest worked faultlessly, even with plenty of paddling through oueds and over rocky sections.
 I never even noticed it was there.
 The weight position must be as optimal as it gets, and it hasn’t budged.
 It’s such a neat idea next time I’ll do both sides and ditch that tail pack which, handy though it is, makes getting on and off elegantly a pain.

 I fell over once with a 3/4-full tank, inching down a rain-gouged switchback.
 The bike landed downhill but with all the others ahead, I was relieved to find I could lift it myself, helped by those grab handles at the back.
 But the Chinese plastic on the aftermarket handguard cracked like an egg.
 I replaced it with proper ABS Barkbuster guards.
-There could have been a couple more such low=speed falls-overs, but they’re avoidable thanks to the low seat.
-Yes, the lowness takes a bit more leverage to stand up on the pegs, but I’ll take getting my feet on solid dirt every time.
-On the trail, I’ve lowered the screen and MRA deflector to better see what’s ahead; a 2-minute job.
-Meanwhile, the bash plate batted back the odd flying stone but I never scrapped the base.

 The 450MT is a mini T7, just like they say, but a bit big and heavy for solo trail exploring.
 Read about following the TMT with a 1250GS and a Ducati Rally X.

 Once I got to Morocco I rode a couple of 1000 clicks on tracks and trails before deciding yes, it was time to fiddle with the suspension settings which I’d not touched from new.
 Some tracks – made rougher by the September floods – were giving me a hammering.
 The suspension was too harsh as many reviewers attest, especially at the lower speeds I ride at.
 I did try one stony stage with tyres aired down to 26psi, but it didn’t seem to make much difference, TL tyres being natively stiffer.
 I didn’t want to go lower on the untried rims – though they’ve since proved to be up to the job.
-On one ride without my 15kg of travel baggage (above) the bike was nice and agile but even harsher on very rough ground without the extra load.
+On one ride without my 15kg of travel baggage (above) the bike was nice and agile but even harsher on very rough ground without the extra payload.

-The CF has fully adjustable suspension and taking a cue from this ADVRider 450MT suspension thread, I should have started by setting the rear sag – a well-known metric for getting the rear suspension in the ballpark – but I didn’t.
-I never do.
-Instead I dialled back the shock’s combined compression/rebound knob (below left; no tool needed; nice) from 11 down to 3.
-I then backed off the fork rebound (left fork) and fork compression (right fork) by one turn and undid the fork preload with a 14mm by half a turn – and later did another half turn.
+Instead, I dialled back – unscrewed – the shock’s combined compression/rebound setting (below left; no tool needed; nice) from 11 down to 3.
+Then with a flat screwdriver I backed off the fork rebound (left fork) and fork compression (right fork) by one full turn (360°), and unscrewed the fork preload with a 14mm spanner by half a turn – and later another half turn.
 This was a definite improvement, especially on the trail.

 By now I was riding with £22k of top-of-the-range Desert X Rally, and an HP 1250GS with similarly sophisticated suspension.
 On the roughest trails I was unable or reluctant to keep up with them.
 Three times more hp may have helped, but the MT’s springs lacked the solid yet plush feel of the Ducati which I rode briefly and which lapped up anything that was thrown at it.

 Kriega USD fork seal covers

 So the stock set up is far from plush, but just a couple of minutes of easy tweaking has improved things a lot.
-The back end bottoms out now (as it should on the biggest hits) and the fork has done the same on a couple of fast ditch impacts.
+The back-end bottoms out now (as it should on the biggest hits) and the fork has done the same on a couple of fast ditch impacts.
 When I get back in February I may crank the rear preload up half a turn which should help tighten up the steering and reduce G-outs.
-Plus try dropping the tyres again to 25-ish.
+Plus try dropping the tyres again to 24-ish.

 As it is now the 450MT is not quite as good as my Rally Raid sprung 300L from last year, nor my factory set-up Hyperpro 650 XCountry, but both had €1-2000 of added springware.
 I’ve spent nothing on the MT, bar a few minutes on adjustments.
 It all just underlines what a well configured machine the MT is.